 A Will can:

-Our philosophy is to leave as little as possible in an estate to be controlled by a will, so we also help our clients with beneficiary designations and property titles, so that family members are not overburdened with probate administration.
+We also help our clients with beneficiary designations and property titles, so that family members are not overburdened with probate administration.

 Trusts are like picnic baskets that tell one person, the Trustee, how to hold and manage assets for other people, who are the beneficiaries.

-Trusts can either be Testamentary, meaning they are created after death through a Will, or they can be “living,” which means that they are created during the client’s lifetime.
+Trusts can either be "testamentary", meaning they are created after death through a Will, or they can be “living,” which means that they are created during the client’s lifetime.
 There are many reasons to create Trusts.
 One good reason is to smooth out and speed up the transfer of property outside the state where a client lives.
 Without a Trust, a separate, ancillary probate would have to be opened in every state in which a person has property.
 Putting the out of state property into a Trust would help avoid the problem, as there would be no need to probate the property.

 Trusts can also keep beneficiaries from getting an inheritance before they are responsible enough to handle the money.
 A Trust can set ages of withdrawal and can limit occasions on which beneficiaries can receive funds.

 Trusts can also reduce wealth transfer taxes and help insure that you are able to provide for future generations.
 We help clients set up marital trusts, credit-shelter trusts, life insurance trusts, and residence trusts to pass as much of their assets to their loved ones as possible.